ranakroychowdhury/TARNet/README.md

 This will train the model on the Atrial Fibrillation (AF) dataset and report the accuracy.
 Similarly, to run a regression dataset, use `--task_type regression'.

 You can specify any hyper-parameter on the command line and train the model using those hyper-parameters.
 In this case, uncomment line `52` in `utils.py` file.
 Or you may use the optimized set of hyperparameters for each dataset, presented in the `hyperparameters.pkl` file.
-In that case, uncomment line `49` in `utils.py` file
+In that case, uncomment line `49` in `utils.py` file.

+## Citation
+If you find the code useful, please cite our paper: